Fund Processing Passport

-The Fund Processing Passport (FPP), developed by the European Fund and Asset Management Association (EFAMA), is a fully harmonized document with all the key "operational" information that fund promoters should provide on their investment funds in order to facilitate their trading.
+The Fund Processing Passport (FPP), developed by the European Fund and Asset Management Association (EFAMA), is a standardised document with all the key "operational" information that fund promoters should provide on their investment funds in order to facilitate their trading.

-Definition

-The information covered includes ISIN code, contact details, subscriptions/redemptions rules, settlement details, cut off times, etc.
+The information covered includes ISIN code, contact details, subscriptions/redemptions rules, settlement details, and cut off times amongst others.

 History

+In 2003, EFAMA established the Fund Processing Standardisation Group (FPSG) with the aim of improving efficiency in the cross-border processing of fund units and shares across Europe.
 The FPSG published its first set of recommendations in February 2005.
 An updated report was published in September 2008.
 This report consolidates the 2005 recommendations and extends them in three service areas: holding and transaction reporting, commission handling and settlement cycles.